scrapy/scrapy/docs/topics/signals.rst

 .. signal:: request_reached_downloader
 .. function:: request_reached_downloader(request, spider)

-    Sent when a :class:`~scrapy.http.Request`, reached downloader.
+    Sent when a :class:`~scrapy.http.Request` reached downloader.

     The signal does not support returning deferreds from their handlers.